What are stem cells?

 There are also other public agencies that do research on stem cells, such as the Siriraj Center of Excellence for Stem Cell Research, which is run by Siriraj Hospital.

 Storing cord blood in a private bank means that the cord blood will be available to your family only.
 This type of storage often requires an initial fee, storage fees, and a fee when the stem cells are to be collected for use.
-When storing at a private bank, it’s important to choose a facility that is trustworthy and well-funded so that it won’t be out of business when you will need it.
+When storing at a private bank, it’s important to choose a facility that is trustworthy and well-funded so that it won’t be out of business when you need it.
+In Thailand, there are 3 major players in the market for cord blood banking.

 - Are All Adult Stem Cells The Same?, Springer link.com